hainegroup/Polar-overturning-circulation-model/README.md

  The Matlab code uses [Gibbs-Seawater (GSW) Oceanographic Toolbox functions](http://www.teos-10.org/software.htm#1).
 It was written in Matlab version 2018b.

-A Paper entitled *A Conceptual Model of Polar Overturning Circulations* has been submitted to JPO.
-See the ESSOAr preprint [here](https://www.essoar.org/doi/10.1002/essoar.10503487.3).
+A Paper entitled [*A Conceptual Model of Polar Overturning Circulations*](https://journals.ametsoc.org/view/journals/phoc/51/3/JPO-D-20-0139.1.xml) has been published by JPO.

 --------